 Our 2023-2024 field trip bookings are open, and our morning spots are filling up fast!
 Check out our different program options, program availability, and book a field trip below to reserve a spot today.

 Heal the Bay Aquarium offers one-of-a-kind field trips, and they can be booked online easily.

-Teachers, please view our available dates and times, book a field trip reservation, and cancel/reschedule your trip up to 2 weeks in advance of your booked date.
+Teachers, please view our available dates and times, book a field trip reservation, and cancel/reschedule your trip up to 3 weeks in advance of your booked date.
+If you cannot find a date or time that works, or you have a larger group that needs to be accommodated with multiple reservations, please let us know.
 You can also now pay online by credit card, or mail a check (made out to Heal the Bay).
-If you are interested in booking or canceling within the 2 week window, please email us with the contact information provided below.

 Habitats: Discover the natural diversity of local marine ecosystems!
 Together, we will explore four unique ecosystems that exist off the coast of Southern California, while highlighting the adaptations some creatures have developed in order to live there.
 We also take a look into how humans are connected to the natural spaces around them.

 Food Webs: What did you have for breakfast this morning?
 The answer is probably much different than that of your favorite ocean animal!
 Join us as we learn about the cycling of matter and energy throughout an ecosystem.

 Human Impacts: Humans are as much a part of nature as nature is a part of them.
 In this lesson, students discover major impacts humans have had on natural spaces.
 We will also discuss potential solutions to environmental problems such as pollution, and the steps humans are taking to make these solutions a reality.